Beee4life/acf-city-selector/README.md

 <a name="changelog"></a>
 ### Changelog

+1.3.1
+* fix styling which was overriding the styling of other messages
+* remove function from uninstall.php which prevented deleting of plugin

 1.3.0
 * fix non-showing errors on verify csv file
 * show all errors, instead of just first encountered